 Saralyn’s research agenda is largely rooted in her clinical experiences, focused on mental health interventions for maltreated youth.
 She is the Director of the Foster Care Research Group (FCRG), a lab examining best practices supporting the wellbeing of current and former foster youth.
-She teaches courses on general psychology, abnormal psychology, child development, child maltreatment, psychology practicum, and advanced research methods.
+She teaches courses on general psychology, abnormal psychology, child maltreatment, psychology practicum, and advanced research methods.

 - Director, Foster Care Research Group